QES Program

 Outbound Students

-16 Canadian students to eligible international institutions
+16 Trent University students to eligible international institutions

 Funding